dk14/crypto/chats/btc-audit/README.md

 Signature: IHdq/tIQtQeimfF92NOyOOdz2/iq2YR6qjD8vLgHWK3GGGETKX76L0e4Tvgtb1fOHrbLiW87QYIuOdCKYbSvmpA=

-> I don't trust SHA-256, so signing low-entropy message (even hashed) is not that safe. (even ONE message, even if RNG does NOT have purposedly introduced bug for diffferential cryptoanalysis, still unsafe).
+> I don't trust SHA-256, so signing low-entropy message (even hashed) is not that safe. (even ONE message, even if RNG does NOT have purposedly introduced bug for diffferential cryptoanalysis, still unsafe - solver can be used).
 But bitcointalk requested it.
-So be it!
+So be it! (attack described below is more powerful than solver anyways).

 > **Don't waste ur time on verifying who's AI, who's not, u'll go crazy**.
 This is novel project, and you need it - tgat's how you tell.
 That's it.
 Don't overthink it!
 Or u'll lose real funds simply.